PavanReddy-27/day9-repo/README.md

 ---

-# 📄 License
+## 📄 License

 This project is intended for educational and organizational use.

 ---

-# ⭐ Acknowledgements
+## 🙏 Acknowledgements

-Special thanks to all Team 2 members for their collaborative effort in delivering a responsive, reusable, and scalable Workforce Analytics Dashboard through coordinated development and successful feature integration.
+Developed collaboratively by **Team 2** through coordinated planning, feature development, integration, testing, and quality review to deliver a scalable and production-ready Workforce Analytics Dashboard.